 21 And Jesus went away from there and withdrew to the district of Tyre and Sidon.
 22 And behold, a Canaanite woman from that region came out and cried, "Have mercy on me, O Lord, Son of David; my daughter is severely possessed by a demon."
 23 But he did not answer her a word.
 And his disciples came and begged him, saying, "Send her away, for she is crying after us."
 24 He answered, "I was sent only to the lost sheep of the house of Israel."
 25 But she came and knelt before him, saying, "Lord, help me."
 26 And he answered, "It is not fair to take the children's bread and throw it to the dogs."
 27 She said, "Yes, Lord, yet even the dogs eat the crumbs that fall from their masters' table."
 28 Then Jesus answered her, "O woman, great is your faith!
 Be it done for you as you desire."
 And her daughter was healed instantly.

 What did Jesus mean by the expression "throwing bread to the dogs"?
-The Jews often spoke of the Gentiles with arrogance and insolence as "unclean dogs" since the Gentiles were excluded from God's covenant and favor with Israel.
+The Jews often spoke of the Gentiles with arrogance and insolence as "unclean dogs" since the Gentiles did not follow God's law and were excluded from God's covenant and favor with the people of Israel.
 For the Greeks the "dog" was a symbol of dishonor and was used to describe a shameless and audacious woman.
-Matthew 7:6 records the expression: do not give dogs what is holy.
+There is another reference to "dogs" in Matthew's Gospel where Jesus says to his disciples, "Do not give to dogs what is holy" (Matthew 7:6).
+Jesus tests this woman's faith to see if she is earnest in receiving holy things from the hand of a holy God.
 Jesus, no doubt, spoke with a smile rather than with an insult because this woman immediately responds with wit and faith - "even the dogs eat the crumbs".

 "Lord Jesus, your love and mercy knows no bounds.
 May I trust you always and pursue you with indomitable persistence as this woman did.
 Increase my faith in your saving power and deliver me for all evil and harm. "